webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Mokuren.md

 ---
 aliases:
 - Mokuren
 tags:
 - Compendium/CSRD/en/Creatures-NPCs
 - Creature
 - Creature/Kind/Creature
 - Creature/Level/3
 - Creature/Armor/0
 - Creature/Health/9
-title: Mokuren
-collection: Creatures-NPCs
-kind: Compendium
 ---

 ## Mokuren
 Mokuren are usually no larger than a cat, but they possess the ability to swell until they're the size of a bus (if only briefly).
 That ability, combined with their flashy pyrokinetic tails, make these creatures a particular favorite with children, at least in stories and picture books.
 Given that mokuren can "burrow" into paintings and other two-dimensional art, it's possible that some mokuren images are more than simple representations.